 The Okinawa Monorail (Yui Rail) runs approximately 13 km and has 15 stops between Naha Airport and Shuri.
 (The line will expand 4km to Uranishi in the future).
 The complete journey takes 27 minutes and costs 290 yen.
 To Kencho-mae (Prefectural Office) the travel time is about 12 minutes from the airport and 260 yen.

-Ferries for Naha leave from Tokyo, Osaka and Kagoshima.
-Ferries from Kobe, Hakata, Miyazaki and Nagoya are now discontinued.
-Journey time from Kagoshima is 19 hours, and from Tokyo 44 hours.
+Ferries for Naha leave from Kobe & Osaka with A-Line and Kagoshima.
+Ferries from Tokyo, Hakata, Miyazaki and Nagoya are now discontinued.
+Journey time from Kagoshima is 19 hours, and was 44 hours from Tokyo.
 See our Japan travel section for further details.

 Transportation within Okinawa